Vyral/amy-wengerd/_posts/2021-03-23-a-year-over-year-market-comparison.md

 {% include excerpt.html %}

-March is almost over, so let's take a look at the first quarter of 2021 for Stark and Summit counties and compare it to Q1 of last year.
+March is almost over, so let's take a look at the first quarter of 2021 for Stark and Summit counties and compare it to the first quarter of last year.

 **January through March in 2020:**